Corey-Peyton/django-nuxt-drf/LEGEND.md

 ## Diagram components

-A. Your computer - Possibly also your development machine which is runnig the application in docker containers with docker-compose.
+A. Your computer - Possibly also your development machine which is running the application in docker containers with docker-compose.

 B. NGINX - This is the "front desk" of the application that does a few different things.
 It is the first component that web requests come to.
 It serves as a reverse proxy which does path-based routing.
-It looks at the URL request and determins where to send it.
+It looks at the URL request and determines where to send it.
 For example: `/api/posts/1`, `/dashboard/`, `/admin/` could all be routed differently depending on the NGINX configuration file.
 We will look at this again in the next section.
 This  component, like most of the other things in the diagram, runs in a container.
 NGINX can also serve static files for our Django app and do TLS termination to make our application available over a secure HTTPS connection.

 C. Nuxt.JS server - The first "S" in SSR (server side rendering).
 It is a Node.js process that renders HTML from Vue components that we define in our Nuxt app, as well as data fetched from other servers/APIs before returning HTML back to the client.